syncbl/gorilla-server/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Microsoft Public License, see `LICENSE` for more information.
+I'm not really sure right now, may be this will be changed in a future.

 <p align="right">(<a href="#top">back to top</a>)</p>